archdemon-developer/wildpulse-ui/README.md

 # Wildpulse

 This is a project which has been on my mind for sometime.
 It is a nature/biodiversity focussed social media platform which i am building to learn some concepts related to product engineering in general.
 This is the front-end.
-The backend code is still yet in development.
+The backend code is available here: <https://github.com/archdemon-developer/wildpulse-backend>

 ## Technologies Used